Dimitri Van den Bergh: 2021

 At the 2021 PDC World Darts Championship, Van den Bergh lost 4–2 in the fourth round to Dave Chisnall.

 In defence of his World Matchplay title, he reached the final, before losing 18–9 to Peter Wright.

-Van den Bergh qualified for the 2021 Nordic Darts Masters where he defeated Sweden's Johan Engström 6-4 in the first round, and defeated Gary Anderson 10-8 in the quarter finals before he lost to Fallon Sherrock 11-10 in the semi-finals.
+Van den Bergh qualified for the 2021 Nordic Darts Masters where he defeated Sweden's Johan Engström 6–4 in the first round, and defeated Gary Anderson 10–8 in the quarter finals before he lost to Fallon Sherrock 11–10 in the semi-finals.

+Van den Bergh was drawn in Group D against Stephen Bunting, Ryan Joyce and Rowby-John Rodriguez in the Grand Slam of Darts.
+Unfortunately just two days before the tournament started, he was forced to withdraw after testing positive for COVID-19.
+He was replaced by Chris Dobey, as he was the next player on the qualifying criteria list.

 2022

 At the 2022 PDC World Darts Championship, Van den Bergh suffered a shock second round defeat to Florian Hempel.
-At the Masters he reached the second round, defeating Ian White 6-1 in round 1 with a 105.31 average, but then losing 10-9 to Jonny Clayton in round 2.
+At the Masters he reached the second round, defeating Ian White 6–1 in round 1 with a 105.31 average, but then losing 10–9 to Jonny Clayton in round 2.
 In June 2022, Van den Bergh won the 2022 Nordic Darts Masters, defeating Benjamin Drue Reus, Gerwyn Price and Michael Smith en route to a final against Gary Anderson which the Belgian won 11–4.
+Van den Bergh reached the semi-finals at the World Matchplay, where he lost to the eventual winner Michael van Gerwen 17–14.